 1) Promote Your Song And Album Releases – The Launch Party

-These videos are ideal fan engagement videos and make for excellent promotion material.
-Try using exerpts on your general channel and fuller videos released to your fan list only.
+These videos are ideal fan engagement videos and make for excellent promotional material.
+Try using excerpts on your general channel and fuller videos released to your fan list only.

 2) Live Events Promotion – Your Gigs